tkozzer/goal-getter/documents/design_document.md

-# Goal Getters
+# Goal Getter

 ## 1. Problem Statement

-Some of the most successful people in the world set goals and usually their success depends on how well they can achieve those goals. **Goal Getters** is an application that will help people keep track of their goals and give them timely reminders to encourage them to keep working towards achieving those goals.
-Most of us want to be successful in life in whatever way we define that for our life, and **Goal Getters** will help each person achieve success through these core features:
+Some of the most successful people in the world set goals and usually their success depends on how well they can achieve those goals. **Goal Getter** is an application that will help people keep track of their goals and give them timely reminders to encourage them to keep working towards achieving those goals.
+Most of us want to be successful in life in whatever way we define that for our life, and **Goal Getter** will help each person achieve success through these core features:
 </br>

 1. The ability to set goals and track progress